-The API is located in the org.infinispan.query.dsl package.
-A query is created with the help of the QueryFactory instance which is obtained from the per-cache SearchManager.
-Each QueryFactory instance is bound to the same Cache instance as the SearchManager, but it is otherwise a stateless and thread-safe object that can be used for creating multiple queries in parallel.
+To use the API, first obtain a QueryFactory to the cache and then call the .create() method, passing in the string to use in the query.
+Each QueryFactory instance is bound to the same Cache instance as the Search, but it is otherwise a stateless and thread-safe object that can be used for creating multiple queries in parallel.